surajrajagopal/go-concepts/README.md

    - for range loop
    - Done/quit channel (bool/struct{})
 4. Wait Group - A wait group is used to wait for collection of goroutions to finish their execution.
 The control block until all the goroutines completes their execution.
 5. Mutex - A mutex is locking mechanism which ensure only one goroutine can access critical section of code at any point of time.
-This is done to prevent race condition from happening.
+This concepts used to prevent race condition from happening.
 6. Select - The select statement is used to choose a multiple send/receive channel operations.

    Select statement block the control until anyone of the operation is ready.
-If both the operations are ready then it picks randomly. for-select loop - We need to stop the for-select loop by using done/quit channel.
+If both the operations are ready then it picks randomly.

+   for-select loop - We need to stop the for-select loop by using done/quit channel.

 Error Handling :